lauraheffner/Covid_project/README.md

 # Covid_project

 This project is an analysis of the data collected by the World Health Organization concerning records of the deaths and vaccinations worldwide from 2020-2024 using SQL analysis.
+Vizualizations were created with Tableau Public.